 Laying the Interview Foundation

-I’m going to share with you 7 categories of great interview questions.
-Consider setting the interview up like this: “I’m going to ask you some questions and what I’m looking for is specific examples that illustrate how you have responded to specific situations in the past.
+After making a little small talk and getting your candidate relaxed, set the interview up by saying something like, “I’m going to ask you some questions and what I’m looking for is specific examples that illustrate how you have responded to specific situations in the past.
 I’ll be taking notes as you talk, but you keep going.
 Feel free to take your time and think about responses before answering the questions.”

 While your candidate is telling you stories of how they’ve handled specific situations in the past, you need to be taking lots of notes.
 I want you to jot things down so you can go back and take a close look at how all of the people you interviewed measure up to your expectations.
 It will be easy to forget the many examples you’ve heard during interviews, so you need to take meeting notes.